 Change Line 3-5 on page 119 as follows

-The Compression field when one indicates that the compression is enabled.
+The Compression field when one indicates that the DEFLATE compression is enabled.
 In this case, the fields to be compressed are specified in Table 22.
-The Compression field value of zero indicates that the compression is disabled.
+The Compression field value of zero indicates that the DEFLATE compression is disabled.
+Support for the DEFLATE compression is optional for an SDEV.
+The details of DEFLATE compression could be found in [B4].

 Change Table 22 on page 119 as follows